zacharyzhu2023/CS61B/proj3/gitlet/gitlet-design.md

 5. String idString: SHA-1 ID that's unique to each commit.
 This will contain files, date, message, & parent.
 6. LinkedList<Commit> bCommitList: LinkedList of commits in current branch (not sure if here's where to put it)
     * Will be placed in a HashMap of commitLists with <Key, Value> --> <branchName, commitList>
-7. Commit head: Reference to commitList for the head of the current commit for the given branch.
+7. boolean isHead: Determined by commitList for the head of the current commit for the given branch.
-    * How could this be integrated into the HashMap structure?
+    * Can be true in 1 of 2 ways: either is the most recent commit, or checkout is invoked
 8. LinkedList<Commit> allCommitList: LinkedList of all commits ever made for all eternity.
 9. Branch currentBranch: Pull the current working branch from the branch class.